 - Over the Counter Treatment – Sulphur, salicylic acid, and benzoyl peroxide products are available with a prescription for acne treatment.
 These products may work in the case of mild acne, but severe acne seen in PCOS will not yield to them.

 - Oral Contraceptives – There are various types of birth control or contraceptive pills available.
 Those that work towards stabilizing the hormone levels in the body can work well as PCOS acne cure.
-They usually contain ingredients such as ethinyl estradiol, progestin norgestimate, and norethindrone acetate.
+They usually contain ingredients such as Ethinyl estradiol, progestin norgestimate, and norethindrone acetate.

 - Retinoids – Both topical and oral retinoids can be used for PCOS acne treatment.
 When it comes to topical retinoids, their usage should be done as directed as they can make the skin sensitive to sunlight.
-Ideally, they should be applied on the affected areas in the evenings followed by using sun protection in the form of sunscreens.
+Ideally, they should be applied to the affected areas in the evenings followed by using sun protection in the form of sunscreens.
 Oral retinoids like isotretinoin are generally prescribed for treatment of acne of all types, including PCOS pimples.
 The usage of any type of retinoid should only be done under the supervision of an expert dermatologist.

-- Antibiotics – To bring down the infection caused by the acne causing bacteria, antibiotics are prescribed in certain dosages.
+- Antibiotics – To bring down the infection caused by the acne-causing bacteria, antibiotics are prescribed in certain dosages.
 Only take antibiotics as advised by the doctor in order to avoid unnecessary side effects.